 Mini to large hydro system uses the same principle.
-However, this can be further classified into 2 different systems (shown on the right is a run-off river application and on the left is a hydro dam application).
-Hydro dam system (shown left in Figure 22) is mostly used in large power system where more control is available.
+However, this can be further classified into 2 different system (shown right is run off river and left are dam).
+Dam hydro system (shown left in Figure 10) is mostly used to large power system where more control is available.

-FIGURE 22: Left - Hydro Electric Dam & Right - Run-off River31
+FIGURE 32: Left - Hydro Dams & Right -Run-off River32